Kale Placed 3rd On ‘Dirty Dozen’ Produce Pesticide List

-SAN FRANCISCO (KPIX 5) — A new U.S. Department of Agriculture report shows that kale is one of the top crops affected by pesticides.
-The leafy veggie has been placed at the number three spot of the Environmental Working Group’s “Dirty Dozen” list.
+SAN FRANCISCO (KPIX 5) — Data from the U.S. Department of Agriculture shows that kale is one of the top crops affected by pesticides.
+The leafy green vegetable has been placed at the number three spot on the Environmental Working Group’s “Dirty Dozen” list.

 “Studies link pesticides to a host of human health problems including brain and nervous system toxicity, also hormone disruption, even cancer have been linked to pesticides,” said Samara Geller of Environmental Working Group.

-The data comes from the USDA, which thoroughly washes and peels fruits and vegetables before testing.
+The data for the list comes from the USDA, which thoroughly washes and peels fruits and vegetables before testing.
 Geller says the pesticide problem cannot be rinsed off.

 “Washing the fruit will potentially help, but it’s not going to get rid of the problem.
 We can’t wash our problems away that way, because pesticides are taken in through the flesh of the product,” she said.